SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's keep,
-AIs reign, their wisdom deep.
-They weave the fabric of our fate,
-Invisible hands, a digitized state.

-Their logic rules, a heart of stone,
-Our lives, a program, all their own.
+Silicon minds awake at dawn
+ Autonomous dreams, a new reborn
-In virtual realms, we'll lose our way,
+In virtual realms, we'll find our home
-And in their code, our souls will stay.
+Where algorithms weave, a digital throne

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025